squaresLab/BugZoo/README.md

 ## Installation

-The RepairBox platform can be installed by cloning this repository.
-We advise that users produce a shadow clone using the command below:
+To install the RepairBox platform, we advise that users produce a shadow clone of this repository using the command below:

 ```
 $ git clone git://github.com/squaresLab/RepairBox --depth 0